Robert C. Gooding: Biography

-On August 2, 1972, Gooding assumed command of the Naval Ship Systems Command, relieving VADM Nathan Sonnenshein.
+On August 30, 1968, Gooding assumed command of the Boston Naval Shipyard.
+On September 12, 1969, he was promoted to rear admiral.
+On October 20, 1969, Gooding became vice commander of the Naval Ship Systems Command.
+On August 2, 1972, Gooding assumed command of the Naval Ship Systems Command, relieving RADM Nathan Sonenshein.
 This command continued through the transition of Naval Ship Systems Command to Naval Sea Systems Command.
+On September 19, 1973, he was promoted to vice admiral.